Requirements Coverage-Guided Minimization for Natural Language Test Cases: Approach

-\begin{itemize}[leftmargin=0pt] \item \textbf{Selection:} We used a binary tournament selection operator that prioritizes valid subsets—those that cover all requirements—over invalid ones.
+\begin{itemize} \item \textbf{Selection:} We used a binary tournament selection operator that prioritizes valid subsets—those that cover all requirements—over invalid ones.
 When both candidate subsets are valid, the one with the lower fitness value is selected.

 \item \textbf{Crossover:} We used the customized crossover operator~\cite{pymoo} that ensures the offspring maintains a fixed subset size.
-It first includes all test cases shared by both parent subsets, then adds the test cases present in either parent subset until the minimization budget is met.
+It first includes all test cases shared by both parent subsets, then adds test cases from either parent subset until the minimization budget is met.

 \item \textbf{Mutation:} We used an inversion mutation operator~\cite{pymoo} that randomly selects a segment of the subset and reverses its order.
-Since each subset is represented as a binary vector, this approach preserves the subset size.
+Since a subset is represented as a binary vector, this approach preserves the subset size. \end{itemize}